 But after the results of the elections, lawyers filed lawsuits asking for the invalidation of the elections because of an unbalanced disparity in the district delimitation, also called legislative apportionment.

-In fact, some voters in Japan have much more weight than others for the elections of parliament members.
+In fact, some voters in Japan have much more weight than others in the elections of parliament members.

 Last October, Tottori 1st district, the smallest district of Japan, voted for a single representative while they have approximately 230,000 eligible voters.
 On the other hand, the 13th district of Tokyo accounted for 480,000 voters for only one representative.